How To Directory

 - Avoid inappropriate or suggestive comments to, or about, a child/vulnerable adult

-- The Student group should ensure that a fully considered risk assessment is in place for any activity involving children or vulnerable adults and act to reduce any risk
+- The Student group should ensure that a fully considered risk assessment is in place for any activity involving children or vulnerable adults and act to reduce any risk.
+An example template can be found here.

 - If any doubt as to whether an activity is or will be appropriate or safe, the Student group should consult with Student Activities staff